QuantEcon/QuantEconHub/google-hub/README.md

 You can do this by setting yourself up in the `config.yaml` to be an [admin user](https://zero-to-jupyterhub.readthedocs.io/en/latest/user-management.html#admin-users).
 This will let you start/stop students' servers, and access their notebooks.

-As always, after changing the `config.yaml` you will need to [apply the changes](https://zero-to-jupyterhub.readthedocs.io/en/latest/extending-jupyterhub.html).
+As above, after changing the `config.yaml` you will need to [apply the changes](https://zero-to-jupyterhub.readthedocs.io/en/latest/extending-jupyterhub.html).

 > How do I budget compute for user accounts?

 You can do this by editing the `singleuser` part of the `config.yaml` (which we've already created, to tell JupyterHub to start new users with the `quantecon/base`).

 See [this page](https://zero-to-jupyterhub.readthedocs.io/en/latest/user-resources.html) for details.
 At the bottom, there's a command you can run to scale the cluster itself up or down.

-> How do I nuke/reset things?

-* To shut down the Google Cloud setup, there are instructions for deleting the project [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
-Basically, go to the settings page, select the project, and hit shut down.

-* To reset things on your local machine (in a \*nix terminal, like git bash or macOS or Linux), run `docker rm -f $(docker ps -aq)` to get rid of all containers, and `docker rmi -f $(docker images -aq)` to get rid of all images.
-Alternately, `docker rmi quantecon/google-hub` will delete just the relevant image.

-> What is the pricing like?

-This [tool](https://cloud.google.com/products/calculator/) from Google allows you to estimate pricing of Kubernetes workloads, but filling it out is nontrivial.

-Google offers some support for soft budgeting, and you can find the instructions [here](https://cloud.google.com/billing/docs/how-to/budgets).